Weinstein handlebodies for complements of smoothed toric divisors: Lifting co-normals to Kirby diagrams

-Our goal in step (\ref{step:isotopy}) is perform a Legendrian isotopy of the link $\Lambda:=\Lambda_{\gamma_1}\cup\cdots\cup \Lambda_{\gamma_k}$ until it lies in a $C^0$-small neighborhood of $\Gamma_0\cup \Gamma_1$.
+Our goal in step (\ref{step:isotopy}) is to perform a Legendrian isotopy of the link $\Lambda:=\Lambda_{\gamma_1}\cup\cdots\cup \Lambda_{\gamma_k}$ so that $\Lambda$ lies in a $C^0$-small neighborhood of $\Gamma_0\cup \Gamma_1$.
 Note that two Legendrian co-normal lifts in $S^*F$ are $C^k$-close if their images in $F$ are $C^{k+1}$ close.
-Therefore we want to isotope the curves $\gamma_1,\dots, \gamma_n$ to become $C^1$ close to $\partial (A\cup E)$ or $\partial D$, \emph{with matching co-orientations}.
-For simplicity, we also ask that all crossings remain in $A$ in the portion which is $C^1$ close to $\partial(A\cup E)$, and that as many crossings as possible are removed.
-To achieve this, we use planar isotopies of the curves $\gamma_{1}\cup\cdots \cup \gamma_{k}$ in $F$ as well as the allowable co-normal bigon move shown in Figure~\ref{bigons}.
-An example of a bigon being removed can be seen in Figure \ref{fig:removing_bigon}.
+Therefore we want to isotope the curves $\gamma_1,\dots, \gamma_k$ so that they are contained in a $C^1$-neighbourhood of $(\partial (A\cup E))\cup(\partial D)$, \emph{with matching co-orientations}.
+An example of such an isotopy is pictured in Figure \ref{fig:removing_bigon}.
+For simplicity, we also ask that all crossings remain in $A$ in the portion that is $C^1$ close to $\partial(A\cup E)$, and that as many crossings as possible are removed.
+To achieve this, we use planar isotopies of the curves $\gamma_{1}\cup\cdots \cup \gamma_{k}$ in $F$ as well as the allowable co-normal bigon moves shown in Figure~\ref{bigons}.
 Note that in order for the co-orientations to match up with the inward normal of $\partial(A\cup E)$, we choose to isotope curves across $E$ so that they end up oriented clockwise in the final picture.
-Note that the opposite convention could have been achieved by a relabelling of the 1-handles, see Figure \ref{cwccw}, though we will find our convention is natural in the steps that follow.
+The opposite convention could have been achieved by a relabelling of the 1-handles, see Figure \ref{cwccw}, though we find our convention is natural in the steps that follow.

-Additionally, we choose to isotope curves near the first 1-handle (immediately to the right of the red dotted line in Figure \ref{torussquare}) as in Figure \ref{fig:Gompf6A}, with curves which enter the 1-handle further from the region $E$ than the curves which do not.
-This ensures that we can perform Gompf move 6 when we simplify the final handle diagram, as in Figure \ref{fig:Gompf6B}.